Complex care in Woolston, Warrington

 Woolston House has 40 bedrooms, each with an en-suite, across four units.

-The home has communal dining and living spaces, an activities hub, a beauty salon, multi-faith room, sensory room, therapy kitchen, visitor's suite and large accessible garden.
+The home has communal dining and living spaces, an activities hub, a beauty salon, multi-faith room, sensory room, therapy kitchen, visitor's suite, and a large accessible garden.

 We offer a variety of accessible baths and showers for a range of mobility needs.